ruby/typeprof/doc/doc.md

 ### Debug feature

-Unfortunately, understanding the behavior and analysis results of Type Profiler is sometimes difficult.
+Unfortunately, understanding the behavior and analysis results of TypeProf is sometimes difficult.

 Currently, you can observe the abstract value of the argument by calling `Kernel#p` in your code, as if you debug your program in Ruby.
 The only way to get a deeper understanding of the analysis is to watch the debug output with the environment variable `TP_DEBUG=1`.